p-almeida12/p-almeida12.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Currently doing a Master’s Degree in Biomedical Engineering.
-Working as a junior programmer at ePharma.
+Master’s Degree in Biomedical Engineering.
+Working as a backend developer at ePharma.

 Always willing to learn and grow as an individual and as a professional.